theta-skunkworks/theta-plugin-bluetooth-headset-sample/README.md

 * With Anker Liberty Air, the earphone operation itself was difficult because of the touch recognition position and touch sensitivity.
 * The volume control of VANKYO X100 is a long tap.
 Since the key code is sent continuously during tapping, it is difficult to set the target volume.
 * When pairing an Apple Air Pods Pro with an Android OS device, you need to press the button on the case to enter the pairing state.
 Please be careful.

+### Restrictions

+Launching this plug-in switches the capture mode to still image capture mode.<br>
+Even when the plug-in ends, the capture mode remains in the still image capture mode.

 ## Development Environment